-Updating: At least 4,869 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.
-Another strain of the virus in the Democratic Republic of Congo has killed at least 41.
+Updating: At least 9,652 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.

 The group had been trying to educate locals on the risk of the virus in the remote southeast of the country.
 The dead are believed to include journalists, health workers, and a pastor.

 Initially, multiple government sources said the $22-million, 25-bed facility announced by the Pentagon on Monday was intended for foreign healthcare workers.

 The World Health Organization says the deadly virus didn’t spread.